katttiger/ATM_Spring_Boot/README.md

 ---

 This issue will have to be resolved but at the moment no solution has been found.
+The tests can be run successfully on local device if the server is on (Application has been started).